-College of Business > About > Centers & Institutes > Coleman Entrepreneurship Center > Events and Programs > Startup Internship Program
+College of Business > About > Centers & Institutes > Coleman Entrepreneurship Center > Events and Programs > Internship Program

 Yes, this is a paid internship.
 Student interns will be paid $2,000 for a total of 125 hours during the summer.
 Students will receive two payment stipends of $1000 each, one in the middle of the internship and one at the end.
 The stipends are subject to taxes.

-Selected from a pool of student applicants, the most qualified students will choose the startups they would like to work for over the summer.
+Selected from a pool of student applicants, the most qualified students will choose the organizations they would like to work for over the summer.
 Students are not guaranteed their first choice, but their opinions carry great weight.

 "I experienced an overview of the of the day-to-day responsibilities necessary to keep a start-up successful and gained more experience in one summer with this internship than I've gained from years of working elsewhere."

-Startups must be a legally established entity, 5 years old or younger, and have received less than $1,000,000 in outside funding.
+Business organizations must be a legally established entity, 5 years old or younger, and have received less than $1,000,000 in outside funding.

-Registered startups should keep in mind that student interns would be required to work a total of 125 hours over the course of the summer.
+Registered organizations should keep in mind that student interns would be required to work a total of 125 hours over the course of the summer.
 All work for the internship must be completed between June 11 and Aug.
 19, 2020.

-Selected from a pool of student applicants, the most qualified students will choose the startups they want to work for over the summer.
+Selected from a pool of student applicants, the most qualified students will choose the organization they want to work for over the summer.
 There will be an interview process where students and organizations can get to know one another.
 Students will rank their top choices of startups to work with.

 These internships are designed to be experiential learning opportunities for students and a chance to see first-hand the challenges that entrepreneurial ventures face.
 Interns should have significant tasks that contribute to the success of the organization.
 In the past, interns have performed market research, created web content, developed marketing and sales strategies and helped to redesign website functionality.